simonehagey/orbdot/docs/source/example_rv_trends.rst

           Model 1: 'rv_constant_quadratic', logZ = -176.67
           Model 2: 'rv_constant_linear', logZ = -193.41

-These comparisons confirm that the evidence supporting the model of a circular orbit with a long-term quadratic trend is decisive.
+This comparison confirms that the evidence supporting the model of a circular orbit with a long-term quadratic trend is decisive.

 Outer Companion Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^